dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 To use EF Core, install the package for the database provider(s) you want to target.
 This tutorial uses SQLite.
 For a list of available providers see [Database Providers](../../providers/index.md).

 * **Tools > NuGet Package Manager > Package Manager Console**.

+* Make sure that the library project *Blogging.Model* is selected the **Default Project** in the Package Manager Console.

 * Run `Install-Package Microsoft.EntityFrameworkCore.Sqlite`